risingwavelabs/risingwave-docs/docs/Introduction.md

 * Collect and transform data from streams
 * Create materialized views for the data that need to be incrementally aggregated
-* Query for data in RisingWave, including persisted data and data you add or import to RisingWave.
+* Query for data in RisingWave, including persisted data and data you add or import to RisingWave

 ## How does RisingWave work?